To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Now, the stock market is proven to be a truly excellent place to invest if you have very long investing horizons, a sensible strategy and strong nerves during crashes.
+I'm still a big fan of share investing.

 But, with each passing year, more investors and financial advisors are cottoning on to diversifying into stable P2P lending: